Tony Jamieson

-Tony Lloyd Jamieson (born 16 March 1974, in Wellington, New Zealand) is a former international footballer for the Cook Islands, having played in four FIFA World Cup qualifying campaigns.
+Tony Lloyd Jamieson (born 16 March 1974) is a former international footballer for the Cook Islands, having played in four FIFA World Cup qualifying campaigns.

-Career
+Playing career

 Club

 Jamieson started his career as a junior player in Wellington, New Zealand, playing for North Wellington AFC in 1981, aged seven.

 Nikao Sokkattack and Rarotonga F.C.

 At the age of 26 he became a player for the Cook Islands, his mother's birth country.
 He played in the Cooks for one-year and coached Tupapa Maraerenga F.C. before returning to Wellington to play for Wellington Diamond United.

 North Wellington Diamond United

-He played there for 5 years, until the age of 31.
-New Zealand football, is the second most improved football, after Australian, of the Oceanian zone.
+He played there for five years, until the age of 31.

 Nadi FC

-In 2005, he became a player of Nadi F.C. in the IDC, Inter-district Cup Tournament.
+In 2005, he joined Nadi F.C. in the Inter-district Cup Tournament (IDC).

-His greatest football accomplishments have been to receive the man of the match awards in the two biggest internationals of his career.
-One against Australia in 2000 and the other against New Zealand in 2004.
-In both games the Cook Islands lost 17–0 and 2–0 respectively.
+He received man of the match awards in the two biggest internationals of his career: against Australia in 2000 and against New Zealand in 2004.
+Cook Islands lost 17–0 and 2–0, respectively.